B-Abishek123/MetaAutomation/README.md

-This is a Python program that uses Meta's GraphQL, LLMs to create a copy for Social Media automatically post it on Facebook, Instagram.
+This is a Python program that uses Meta's Graph, LLMs to create a copy for Social Media automatically post it on Facebook, Instagram.